NFYK13004U Quantum Field Theory 1

 Learning Outcome

-At the end of the course, you are expected to be able to:
+At the end of the course, the student is expected to be able to:

 • Derive Feynman rules for specific theories from a Lagrangian via the path integral formalism